nodejs/node/doc/api/tls.markdown

     the list of supplied CAs.
 An `'error'` event is emitted if verification fails.
 Default: `true`.

-  - `NPNProtocols`: An array of string or `Buffer` containing supported NPN protocols. `Buffer` should have following format: `0x05hello0x05world`, where first byte is next protocol name's length.
+  - `NPNProtocols`: An array of strings or `Buffer`s containing supported NPN protocols. `Buffer`s should have following format: `0x05hello0x05world`, where first byte is next protocol name's length.
 (Passing array should usually be much simpler: `['hello', 'world']`.)